 Public key infrastructure protects and authenticates communications between servers and users, such as between your website (hosted on your web server) and your clients (the user trying to connect through their browser.
-It can also be used for secure communications within an organization to ensure that the messages are only visible to the sender and recipient, and they have not been tampered with in transit.
+It can also be used for secure communications within an organisation to ensure that the messages are only visible to the sender and recipient, and they have not been tampered with in transit.

 The main components of public key infrastructure include the following: